Chapter 3

 The molecular orbital energy diagram below shows the situation for a homonuclear diatomic combination of two atomic orbitals:

-The bonding molecular orbital has an energy and a wave function which approximates the more electronegative atom.
+If the molecule is heteronuclear, the parent atomic orbitals will have different energy levels.
+The more easily ionized (less electronegative) atom will have the atomic orbital level closer to E = 0 in the arrangement depicted below: The bonding molecular orbital has an energy and a wave function which approximates the more electronegative atom.
 The antibonding molecular orbital will have an energy and wavefunction which resembles that of the less electronegative atom.
 As an example, consider the molecule hydrogen chloride.
 The hydrogen 1s orbital (one electron) would be f1 and the chlorine 3p orbital that bonds with it (one electron) will be f2.
 The molecular orbital ψ will look very much like the chlorine 3p orbital and will end up holding both electrons, while the ψ* orbital will look like the original H 1s orbital and will end up empty.
 Thus, the molecular orbital theory correctly represents Hd+Cld-.

 The text figure 3-37 shows what might happen for a more complicated situation by comparing N2 with CO.
 The lines tying each molecular orbital to its atomic parents are omitted for the less important atomic contributor, for example, C 2s is not joined to σ1 while O 2s' is not joined to σ3.
 Nevertheless, the ordering of the molecular orbitals and thus the predicted bond orders (triple) are identical for the two molecules.

-• Bonding overlap.
+- Bonding overlap.
 All parts of the atomic orbitals which overlap each other have the same sign (colour).
-The electon density is raised in such areas of overlap by 2ψ12 relative to the simple sum: ψ12 + ψ22 which leads to an attractive component to the interation between the two atom concerned.
+The electon density is raised in such areas of overlap by 2ψ1.ψ2 relative to the simple sum: ψ12 + ψ22 which leads to an attractive component to the interation between the two atom concerned.

-• Antibonding overlap.
+- Antibonding overlap.
 All overlapping parts of the atomic orbitals have opposite signs.
 A node is formed in such regions so the electron density goes to zero at the node.
 Such molecular orbitals, when occupied by electrons, contribute a repulsive component to the interaction between the two atoms concerned.

-• Non-bonding overlap.
+- Non-bonding overlap.
 If there some areas of overlap where the signs are the same and others where they are opposite, the net contribution of such a molecular orbital to the interaction between the two atoms would be zero.
 For this reason such molecular orbital combinations are not constructed.

-8. Molecular Orbital Theory for Polyatomic Molecules
+- Molecular Orbital Theory for Polyatomic Molecules

 Molecular orbital theory can be used to describe the bonding in a molecule completely, including the σ-bonds (see BeH2 below), but often the σ-bonding is described by the valence bond approach including the use of suitable hybridization, and molecular orbital theory is used to describe the π-bonding orbitals (see CO32- below).